DOT vs FAA

 Transportation workers, including pilots, are subject to pre-employment, random, post-accident, and reasonable-cause testing under the DOT.
 The FAA, as part of the DOT, has definitions in 14 C.F.R. § 120 describing how aviation implements DOT requirements and responds to a pilot’s positive test or test refusal.

 After a medical review officer verifies a DOT test failure, and the pilot has exhausted split-test or other regulatory measures to reverse the finding, the pilot must have an evaluation by a federally qualified SAP under Part 40/Part 120 rules.
-The regulation require the SAP to recommend education or treatment, and that the pilot have a follow-up evaluation by the same SAP provider after treatment.
+The regulation requires the SAP to recommend education or treatment, and that the pilot have a follow-up evaluation by the same SAP provider after treatment.

 Another important distinction all pilots must understand: all marijuana products are Schedule I drugs under DEA classification.
 Marijuana is a banned substance at the federal level.
 It matters not that marijuana in your state may have been recreationally legalized, medically allowed, or decriminalized.
 A verified failed test showing cannabinoids/marijuana, even when the pilot used CBD, counts as a DOT strike.

-In Part 67.107/.207.307, under (b)(2), a pilot failing a drug test conducted under a DOT program automatically meets the Part 67 definition for Substance Abuse.
+In Part 67.107/.207.307, (b)(2), a pilot failing a drug test conducted under a DOT program automatically meets the Part 67 definition for Substance Abuse.
 It does not matter if the pilot claims a false positive (such as CBD exposure without using marijuana) or refused to test/could not provide a sample – a failed drug test by rule (b)(2) equals Substance Abuse.
 If a medical review officer issued a failed test finding, and the aviator exhausted options to reverse the finding, the pilot has Substance Abuse.
 No other claim by the pilot is likely to reverse the FAA’s interpretation of rule (b)(2).